fenago/data-analysis-pandas/lab_guides/lab_10.md

 Gradient boosting
 -----------------

-Boosting looks to improve upon the mistakes of previous models.
-One way of doing this is to move in the direction of the steepest reduction in the loss function for the model.
-Since the **gradient** (the multi-variable generalization of the derivative) is the direction of steepest ascent, this can be done by calculating the negative gradient, which yields the direction of steepest descent, meaning the best improvement in the loss function from the current result.
-This technique is called **gradient descent**.

-Important note

-Although gradient descent sounds great, there are some potential issues with it.
-It\'s possible to end up in a local minimum (a minimum in a certain region of the cost function); the algorithm will stop, thinking that we have the optimal solution, when in fact we don\'t, because we would like the global minimum (the minimum over the whole region).

-Scikit-learn\'s `ensemble` module provides the `GradientBoostingClassifier` and `GradientBoostingRegressor` classes for gradient boosting using decision trees.
-These trees will boost their performance through gradient descent.
-Note that gradient boosted trees are more sensitive to noisy training data than the random forest.
-In addition, we must consider the additional time required to build all the trees in series, unlike the parallel training we can benefit from with the random forest.

 Let\'s use grid search and gradient boosting to train another model for classifying the red wine quality data.
 In